 Hygiene Emergency Prohibition Notices are served where an imminent risk of injury to health has been identified and action is required to stop a food business or process from operating.
 Any notices served must be followed by an application to the Magistrates' Court within three working days for an Order confirming such action.

-8.5 Food and Water Sampling in 2017/18
+8.5 Food and Water Sampling

-62 food and water samples were taken in 2017/18.
+108 food and water samples were taken in 2018/19